We provide financial support to participants on Approach Social Work, including our year one bursary, year two and three salary and other assistance.

 Year one bursary

-The bursary is not subject to income tax or National Insurance contributions.
-This means your bursary is roughly the same as the take home pay of someone earning a salary of £20,600 outside London or £23,500 if you’re in London.
+As it is not subject to income tax or National Insurance contributions, your bursary is roughly the same as the take home pay of someone earning a salary of £20,600 outside London or £23,500 if you’re in London.

-Before applying, please make sure you are able to cover your costs of living during year one, using the bursary and any personal funds you have.
+Before applying, please ensure you are able to cover your costs of living during year one, using the bursary and any personal funds you have.

 After successfully passing year one of the programme, you will move into employment during years two and three.
 We don’t provide a bursary in years two and three of the programme.
 Instead you will get paid a newly qualified social worker salary.